Culture vs. strategy – What’s more important

-If leaders weren’t already aware of the importance of culture then the Deutsche Bank situation has certainly brought it to light.
+If leaders weren’t already aware of the importance of organizational culture then the many cases where organizational culture have lead to disasters have certainly brought it to light.
 Companies should be performance driven and values led.
-Many of the banks were simply performance driven.
+To many of the companies are simply performance driven.

 Culture has to originate somewhere though.
 It doesn’t just happen.
 It is a leader’s responsibility to identify a cultural vision for the company, live and breathe it themselves, and then help to steer the rest of the company in the right direction.
 Culture comes directly from the behavior of the leaders, and it is their duty to involve and inspire the whole of the organization.

 The culture of a company relies on there being a clear set of values, strong leadership and a sense of transparency and honesty between the company and the public.
 These factors will be the ones that differentiate a company in times of austerity and increased competition.